YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-The reason is simple.
 Healing and growth are not the same thing.
 Your scalp may be healed enough to be seen in public after the first 10 to 14 days, but wedding photographs, close family attention, strong lighting, hair styling, and emotional pressure are different from ordinary daily life.
 A wedding date should never force a rushed surgical plan.

-Is 12 months the safest wedding timeline?
+Is 12 months the most reliable wedding timeline?

 Can 9 months be enough for some patients?

-Yes, 9 months can be enough for some patients, but I would not use it as a universal rule.
+Yes, 9 months can be enough for some patients, but I do not use it as a universal rule.
 A patient with a small or moderate frontal hairline plan, stable hair loss, good donor quality, and realistic expectations may look very good by 9 months.
-Another patient with diffuse thinning, crown work, weak donor capacity, or ongoing native hair loss may still feel unfinished at the same point.
+Another patient with diffuse thinning, crown work, poor donor capacity, or ongoing native hair loss may still feel unfinished at the same point.

 Why is 6 months a gamble rather than a promise?